 With the above said, it was evident that Ren had solved something much bigger, beyond the challenges faced by just dark pools.
 All decentralized finance (DeFi) applications need a way to solve privacy and interoperability and our solution could be made generic.
 While it solved privacy and interoperable liquidity for dark pools, it also solves the same issues for DEXs, lending platforms, leveraging platforms, collateral platforms, and so much more.

 This is exactly what Ren has done with the evolution to RenVM, bringing privacy and interoperable liquidity to all of DeFi.

-If you want to understand what RenVM is, think of it as an engine that provides interoperability to decentralized financial platforms.
+If you want to understand what RenVM is all about, imagine s an engine that provides interoperability to decentralized financial platforms.
 Technically, it is a SDK for enabling private and interoperable solutions for dApps that doesn’t compromise their liquidity, usability, and security.

 Currently, RenVM is built in Go and Rust, and they use Solidity for smart contracts.
 The team is very serious when it comes to auditing and reviewing, making sure their smart contracts and pull requests are well-checked.

 The Ren project is all about community.
 Its team shares a deep connection with their users and the other projects interested in RenVM.
 Ren’s team say they are continually learning from their supporters and improving its performance accordingly.
 The ultimate goal is to get the core technology close to perfection and that’s obviously hard work that takes time.
 Apart from that, Ren is devoted to making its product applicable to any ecosystem, universally compatible, and easy to integrate.